-The following general and site specific design standards shall apply to all OSRD plans, and shall govern the development and design process:
+The following General and Site Specific Design Standards shall apply to all OSRD Plans, and shall govern the development and design process:

-- A. General design standards. - (1) The landscape shall be preserved in its natural state, insofar as practicable, by minimizing tree and soil removal.
+- A. General Design Standards. - (1) The landscape shall be preserved in its natural state, insofar as practicable, by minimizing tree and soil removal.
 Any grade changes shall be in keeping with the general appearance of the neighboring developed areas.
 The orientation of individual building sites shall be such as to maintain maximum natural topography and cover.
-Topography, tree cover, surface water buffers and natural drainage ways shall be treated as fixed determinants of road and lot configuration rather than as malleable elements that can be changed to follow a preferred development scheme. - (2) Streets shall be designed and located in such a manner as to maintain and preserve natural topography, significant landmarks and trees; to minimize cut and fill; and to preserve and enhance views and vistas on and off the subject parcel. - (3) All open space (landscaped and usable) shall be designed to add to the visual amenities of the area by maximizing its visibility for persons passing the site or overlooking it from nearby properties. - (4) The removal or disruption of historic, traditional or significant uses, structures or architectural elements shall be minimized insofar as practicable, whether these exist on the site or on adjacent properties. - B. Site-specific design standards. - (1) Building heights.
-All structures within an OSRD project shall comply with the height and story limitations as stated in Part 4, Article XIV, Table of Dimensional Requirements (§ 300-14.2).
-However, building heights of greater than 35 feet but not to exceed three stories may be allowed by the special permit granting authority when it is determined that the location, scale and characteristics of the proposed land uses on the site, and the design, siting and scale of the structures included within the OSRD, is in harmony with the surrounding properties and land uses. - (2) Parking.
-Each dwelling unit for single- and two-family homes shall be served by two off-street parking spaces per unit.
-Parking spaces in front of garages may count in this computation.
-For dwelling units with fewer than two bedrooms, the applicant shall provide 1.5 parking spaces per unit.
-Calculations for parking spaces in these developments shall be rounded up to the nearest integer where necessary.
-The Planning Board may choose to modify these requirements during the review process in response to conditions specific to an individual proposal.
+Topography, tree cover, surface water buffers, and natural drainage ways shall be treated as fixed determinants of road and lot configuration rather than as malleable elements that can be changed to follow a preferred development scheme. - (2) Streets shall be designed and located in such a manner as to maintain and preserve natural topography, significant landmarks, and trees; to minimize cut and fill; and to preserve and enhance views and vistas on and off the subject parcel. - (3) All open space (landscaped and usable) shall be designed to add to the visual amenities of the area by maximizing its visibility for persons passing the site or overlooking it from nearby properties. - (4) The removal or disruption or historic, traditional or significant uses, structures, or architectural elements shall be minimized insofar as practicable, whether these exist on the site or on adjacent properties.